Parking Rules and Regulations

 Permits

-Your permit is associated with you, and you may link up to five (5) vehicles with your permit and account.
+Your permit is assigned to you and is not transferable to another person.
+You may link up to five (5) vehicles with your permit and account.
 Only one (1) physical permit is provided per permit purchase.
 Your permit MUST be displayed in the vehicle parked on campus.
 Vehicles displaying your permit MUST be linked with your permit.

-Decal style permits are repositionable and may be moved from one registered vehicle to another registered vehicle.
-If you are parking multiple vehicles on campus at one time you MUST purchase multiple permits and display a permit in each vehicle parked on campus.
+Decal-style permits are movable and may be moved from one registered vehicle to another registered vehicle.
+If you are parking multiple vehicles on campus at one time, you MUST purchase multiple permits.
+A permit must be displayed in each vehicle parked on campus.

 Vehicle information can be updated online.